Polk City, Florida

 Polk City is a city in Polk County, Florida, United States.
 It is part of the Lakeland-Winter Haven metropolitan statistical area.
 Its population was 2,713 at the 2020 census.

 History

-Polk City was incorporated as the Town of Polk City in 1925, and changed by ordinance to the City of Polk City in 2005.
-The city was named after the county, itself named after James Knox Polk, the 11th President of the United States.
+The community has been settled since the 1800s by farmers, starting off as farmland.
+Polk City was incorporated as the "Town of Polk City" on April 3, 1925, and changed by ordinance to the City of Polk City in 2005.
+The city was named after the county itself, which was named after James Knox Polk, the 11th President of the United States.